aalhour/cookiecutter-aiohttp-sqlalchemy/README.md

 Fat and opinionated cookiecutter template for building async Web Apps powered by Aiohttp, SQLAlchemy and Swagger.

 Check out the [Features](#features) section below for a short description of what this box packs for you.
-The [Examples](#examples) section showcases a code example of an async API using an SQLAlchemy Base Model.
+The [Code Examples](#code-examples) section showcases a code example of an async API using an SQLAlchemy Base Model.

 ## Contents